نوع مقاله : مقاله پژوهشی

 ∴ Research Question ∴

 The principal question guiding this study is: To what extent, if any, can the Iranian populace, under the current constitutional framework, exercise direct legislative powers to address the legislature’s failure to enact essential and urgently needed laws?
-Subsidiary questions arise regarding the potential constitutional mechanisms—such as referenda, electoral processes, or newly proposed models like the “popular initiative”—that might enable citizens to break legislative deadlocks.
-In particular, the research examines whether the Supreme Leader’s authority to issue certain decrees provides a viable avenue for mitigating legislative inaction, and if so, how this authority intersects with the public’s right to a timely and effective legislative process.
+Subsidiary questions arise regarding potential constitutional mechanisms—such as referenda, electoral processes, or newly proposed models like the “popular initiative”—that might enable citizens to break legislative deadlocks.
+Specifically, the research examines whether the Supreme Leader’s authority to issue certain decrees provides a viable avenue for mitigating legislative inaction, and if so, how this authority intersects with the public’s right to a timely and effective legislative process.
 Ultimately, this investigation probes whether direct public participation is a permissible remedy or whether the existing constitutional architecture restricts such recourse.

 ∴ Research Hypothesis ∴